 - Hold public engagement event for feedback on preliminary recommendations

 Phase 3: Recommendations - June 2019 to June 2020

 - Hold public engagement event for feedback on draft recommendations

 - Prepare staff report and final recommendations for proposed policy and zoning changes

-- Planning Committee and Council meetings to consider proposed secondary plan policies and zoning amendments
+- Planning Committee and Council meetings to consider proposed site-specific Official Plan policies and zoning amendments

 The Study Area for the Bank Street in the Glebe: Height and Character Study overlaps the study area of another ongoing City study called the Clemow Estate Heritage Conservation District Phase II.
 This may affect the properties at the northwest, southwest, and southeast corners of Bank St at Clemow Ave.
 In order to capture potential synergies between the two studies and provide convenience for interested residents, joint public events may be held for both studies.

 If you would like to be added to the stakeholder notification list or would like additional information, please contact: